 A CIBIL score is an indicator of your creditworthiness which is displayed in a numerical format.
 It ranges from 300-900 and usually a score above 750 is considered good/high rating.
 And a higher CIBIL score will get you good deals on interest rates for loans or while applying for a credit card.
 Majority of the lenders such as banks and Non-Banking Finance Companies (NBFCs) often sanction loans or credit cards to people who have a CIBIL score of above 750.
-Therefore, a low CIBIL score reduces your chances of getting a personal loan or any other credit.
+Therefore, reduce Your CIBIL score your chances of getting a personal loan or any other credit.
 So, you have to use your credit card carefully to maintain a high CIBIL Score.
-Moreover, your CIBIL score is made up of various components and each of these having a different weightage.
+Moreover, your CIBIL score is made up of various components and each of these having a different weightage

 Who Calculates Your CIBIL Score?